CampbeII/CampbeII/lessons/0/index.md

 Visit the repository of your chosen theme.
 You can find a list of themes [here](https://pages.github.com/themes/)

-In the theme repo we are going to want to copy the following files & structure exactly:
+In the theme repo we are going to copy the following files & structure exactly:

 - `_layouts/default.html`
 - `assets/css/styles.scss`